okkur/syna/exampleSite/content/fragments/nav/index.md

 title = "Nav"
 +++

-Navbar can show website logo, menus and optionally a link to Github repository.
+Navbar fragment can show a logo/image, a menu with support for external links and a special icon link useful for linking to Github or Gitlab.